-Spending $10,000 on a card over three months is not something I usually do and I didn’t have any large business expenses coming up, so I was considering just settling for the “easy” 25,000 points after first purchase (still a nice $312.50 value at 1.25 cents a point).
-However, I do have to pay quarterly estimated taxes to Uncle Sam.
+Spending $5,000 on a card over three months is not something I usually do and I didn’t have any large business expenses coming up, however, I do have to pay quarterly estimated taxes to Uncle Sam.
 As a result, I found PayUSATax.com (accepts Visa, Mastercard, and Discover) which had the lowest fee for making tax payments with a credit card at 1.89%.
 You can verify them as an authorized payment provider here at IRS.gov.

 The IRS deadline for quarterly payment was coming up, so I decided to make a $5,000 payment for one quarter now and another $5,000 payment on the next billing statement for the next quarter.
 This meant I could charge $10,000 ($5,000 x 2) which would earn me 10,000 Ultimate Rewards points ($125 value) and I would be charged a $189 fee ($94.50 x 2).
 However, this would satisfy the spending requirement and would get me another 25,000 UR points ($312.50 value).
 Still a nice net win even after taking the fee into account.

 As you can see from my statement scans below, the first $5,000 tax payment and $94.50 fee went through separately with no cash advance charges or other issues.

 I also received my first 25,000 points on my very first statement:

 Another useful perk of Ultimate Rewards points is that you can transfer them over to any other person’s account with no fee.
 This is handy to transfer between family or household members for pooling points and miles.
 My small business Ink Bold Business Charge Card UR points are in a different account than my personal Sapphire Preferred points, so I just transferred them over and it showed up instantly.